jenna-tb-ekwealor/BIOL710/README.md

 # Troubleshooting

 #### Troubleshooting Pre-Labs

+- These packages have more recent versions available.
+Which would you like to update? --> If the list only includes `htmltools` say No.

+- Do you want to install from sources the package which needs compilation? (in reference to `dplyr 1.0.3` instead of `dplyr 1.0.4`) --> No

 - If you get some kind of error having to do with "parse" when you try to run a tutorial:
 ![](restartR.png)